-Anonymous asked: What is the difference between demisexual and low libido?
+Anonymous said: What is the difference between demisexual and low libido?
 I have heard people who are demi and people who have low libido describe their experiences, and it sounds the same to me (the differing factor being self-identification and self-understanding).

 Mousy: Demisexuality refers to the sexual attraction that one experiences, which is not the same as libido.

 Libido, or sex drive, refers to a physical desire for sex.
 People of any sexual orientation can have any level of libido.